r4jn1k4nt/Port_Scanner/README.md

 ## How to use

-python NormalPortScanner.py <URL or IP>
+python NormalPortScanner.py "URL or IP"